 Dr. Bartholomew concludes the procedure by stitching the incisions and applying dressings.

 Abdominal skin is drawn down and excess is removed.
 With complete abdominoplasty, a new opening is cut for the navel.
 Both incisions are stitched closed.

 After surgery, the patient has a flatter, trimmer abdomen.
 Scars are permanent, but will fade with time.

 After your surgery, expect your abdomen to be swollen and to feel pain for a few days.
 Dr. Bartholomew can prescribe medication for the discomfort.
 Your stay at the hospital depends on your reaction to the anesthesia and the extent of the surgery.
-If all goes well, you will be able to go home within a few hours.
+If all goes well, most Portland tummy tuck patients will be able to go home within a few hours.
 Or you may have to stay.
 Plan on having a family member or a friend take you home.

 Dr. Bartholomew will offer suggestions on how to shower and change your dressings.

 Your scars could appear to get worse at first as it takes a few months for them to heal properly.
 It can take up to a year before your scars flatten out and lighten in color.
 Your abdominal scars never completely disappear but can easily be hidden underneath your clothes and even your bathing suit.